ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 #### 4.1.3 TSP ID Generator

-Upon receiving a request to generate TSP ID, the system generates it as per default TSP ID generation logic
+Upon receiving a request to generate TSP ID, the system generates it as per default TSP ID generation logic.

 Refer below for the process:
 1. TSP ID should be generated as per the defined logic mentioned below